CampaignChain/campaignchain-docs/open/administrator/configuration/overview.rst

 Bundle-specific Parameters
 --------------------------

 Each bundle or module might define its own configuration options.
-These are all listed in *app/config/config_campaignchain_bundles.yml* under an alias for each bundle, e.g. ``campaignchain_core``.
+Should you want to override the default values, we recommend to set your values in *app/config/config_campaignchain_bundles.yml* under an alias for each bundle, e.g. ``campaignchain_core``.

 For example: